DanteAlabastro/mailing-list/README.md

 # mailing-list
-A nice little email generator to fill in name and addresses.
+A nice little email generator to fill in names and addresses.